uwe-app/website/site/docs/publish/amazon-web-services.md

 {{import "header"}}

+Before publishing to an S3 bucket be aware that the default behavior for publishing is a *sync operation* which means that files in the bucket which do not exist in the local build directory **will be deleted**; for more information on how to change this see [how to keep remote files](#keep-remote).

 ## Credentials

-Before you can publish using [Amazon Web Services][] you must configure credentials.
-We use the standard profile credentials to publish so if you have used the `aws` command line tools this should be familiar.
+Before you can publish using [Amazon Web Services][] you must configure credentials; we use the standard profile credentials to publish so if you have used the `aws` command line tools this should be familiar.

 Edit the `~/.aws/credentials` file to set the access key and secret access key: